Ove godine na konferenciji Dani e-infrastrukture 2018 ugostit ćemo dva pozvana predavača koji će održati predavanja na engleskom jeziku:

 European Commission defines Open Science as a new approach to the scientific process based on cooperative work and new ways of diffusing knowledge by using digital technologies and new collaborative tools.

 What are the main aspects of open science?
-In which ways the idea of open science can be achieved?
-What are the needs of the researchers and what advancement can be brought by technology?
-Which information systems, platforms or ideas can be recognised as the examples of good practice in Switzerland and Croatia?
+How can the idea of open science be achieved?
+What are the researchers’ needs and what technological advancements can benefit them?
+Which information systems, platforms or ideas can be recognised as examples of good practice in Switzerland and Croatia?
 How to encourage researchers to make their findings and data more publicly accessible?

 Beside keynote speaker, Olivier Verscheure, Executive Director of Swiss Data Science Center, the introduction to the discussion will be given by Croatian researchers and practitioners: